fossabot/grit/docs/proposals/20250221-gpu-restoration-and-inter-node-transfer.md

 ### GRIT Architecture

-Users can checkpoint/restore a specified pod through two CR resources, one Checkpoint CRD instnce and one Restore CRD instance.
+Users can checkpoint/restore a specified pod through two CR resources, one Checkpoint CRD instance and one Restore CRD instance.
 The checkpoint data will be stored on the specified location (like azure cloud storage).
-If the auto migration field is set in the checkpoint CR, the target pod will be deleted, and new pod will be created and restored using with checkpointed data.
-The detailed workflow is showed in the following feature:
+If the auto migration field is set in the checkpoint CR, the target pod will be deleted, and a new pod will be created and restored using with checkpointed data.
+The detailed workflow is shown in the following feature:

 ![grit-arch](../img/grit-arch.png)